Botspot/pi-apps/README.md

 - [ETA Prime's Pi-Apps & Minecraft Java video](https://www.youtube.com/watch?v=oqNWJ52DLes)

 ## What do others say about Pi-Apps?
 > "Awesome.
-Thanks for doing this." - **[Novaspirit Tech](youtube.com/novaspirittech)** (large RPi YouTuber)
+Thanks for doing this." - **[Novaspirit Tech](youtube.com/novaspirittech)** (large RPi YouTuber) on Discord

 > Thanks so much to Botspot for creating this; it's a great program." - **[leepspvideo](https://www.youtube.com/watch?v=zxyWQ3FV98I)** (large RPi YouTuber)

 > "I love pi-apps.
 It's great and installs tons of useful software that people don't know how to install.
 Great work Botspot!" - **[RPi Projects and More](https://www.youtube.com/channel/UCkv0fW0EIUTKw6pYEnTjTbQ)** (RPi YouTuber)

 > "I gave Pi-Apps a go a while back and have suggested it to others quite a few times.
 > We can't provide all the options people may want, so it helps a lot that there are people like you who can help bridge the gap.
-Thank you Botspot!" - (RPi developer)
+Thank you Botspot!" - RPi developer in an email

-> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne**](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857) (RPi moderator)
+> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne**](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857) (RPi moderator) on the RPi forums

-> "Good luck with your projects, Botspot, you're really making waves!" - **[Sakaki](https://github.com/sakaki-)** (RPi legend)
+> "Good luck with your projects, Botspot, you're really making waves!" - **[Sakaki](https://github.com/sakaki-)** (RPi legend) in an email

-> "I love Pi-Apps and I chase all my friends around tryna get them to install it" - Beiop from Discord
+> "I ❤️ Pi-Apps cuz it is totally awesome!
+I pranked a lot of people with MacOS theme and Win10 theme!" - LEHAtupointow on Discord

 <hr>